 - The product’s content per serving of both THC and CBD, written in units of milligrams per serving.

 - The font size of the primary panel must be at font size 6 or greater while remaining in relation to the size of the panel itself as well as the cannabis product packaging or container.

 - The name and contact phone number or website of the licensed manufacturer of the marijuana product.

 - Date that the product was manufactured and packaged.

 - The following wording must appear verbatim in bold print:

 GOVERNMENT WARNING: THIS PRODUCT CONTAINS CANNABIS, A SCHEDULE I CONTROLLED SUBSTANCE.
 KEEP OUT OF REACH OF CHILDREN AND ANIMALS.
 CANNABIS PRODUCTS MAY ONLY BE POSSESSED OR CONSUMED BY PERSONS 21 YEARS OF AGE OR OLDER UNLESS THE PERSON IS A QUALIFIED PATIENT.
 THE INTOXICATING EFFECTS OF CANNABIS PRODUCTS MAY BE DELAYED UP TO TWO HOURS.
 CANNABIS USE WHILE PREGNANT OR BREASTFEEDING MAY BE HARMFUL.
 CONSUMPTION OF CANNABIS PRODUCTS IMPAIRS YOUR ABILITY TO DRIVE AND OPERATE MACHINERY.
 PLEASE USE EXTREME CAUTION.

-- Products intended to be sold for medical use must include the statement “FOR MEDICAL USE ONLY.”
+- Products intended to be sold for medical use as well as products containing more than 1,000 mg of THC per package must include the statement “FOR MEDICAL USE ONLY.”